Han434/pocketedDays/userStories.md

 * As a registered user who log in to the project and finance manager, I want to add a new row to the sheet so that I can add more new information.

 ## Row Related User"s Stories
 ### View rows in details
 * As a registered user who log in to the project and finance manager, I want to have the ability to view row in details so that I can clearly see each row.

-### Edit sheets
+### Edit rows
-* As a registered user who log in to the project and finance manager, I want to have the ability to edit sheets so that I can edit out the incorrect information.
+* As a registered user who log in to the project and finance manager, I want to have the ability to edit rows so that I can edit out the incorrect information.

 ### Delete row
 * As a registered user who log in to the project and finance manager, I want to have the ability to delete the row.